pvasek/kudu-wiki/Getting-started.md

 ## Deploying your first application
+1. First clone the repository.

+        git clone git://github.com/projectkudu/kudu.git

+3. Open Kudu.sln as **Administrator** and build it.

+4. Set **Kudu.Web** as the startup project and run!

 After running Kudu.Web, you should be able to use the dashboard to manage your application.
 Below is a walk through on how to create and deploy your first application using git.

 ## Step 1